 Rules are simply about governing player action.
 But more complexly, rules are the basic building blocks of everything in the game.
-Rules are established in the Setup Phase.
+Rules are established in the setup phase.

-Tennis Wall (the game above) seems like it needs very few rules.
-The requirements listed in the Setup Phase are its basic rules.
-I could add another one that requires the player to be a minimum of 10 feet from the wall before they throw.
-And another about how small the pencil mark needs to be.
-But that’s about all the rules we’d need, right?
+Tennis Wall seems like it needs very few rules, just the requirements listed in the setup phase.
+I could add another one that requires the player to be a minimum of 10 feet from the wall before throwing and another about how small the pencil mark needs to be.
+But those are all the rules we’d need, right?

-In reality, this one game actually has a lot more rules.
-We just don’t usually think about them because we’ve dealt with these rules since birth: Physics.
-The fact that the ball is affected by gravity, that it can’t go through the wall, that it bounces.
+In reality, Tennis Wall actually has many more rules.
+We just don’t usually think about them because we’ve dealt with these rules—physics—since birth.
+These include the fact that the ball is affected by gravity, that it can’t go through the wall, and that it bounces.
 Overcoming physics with precision is essentially the main challenge of the game.
 And since this game exists in the real world, the game design can take these rules for granted.
 But if this game existed in a virtual world, the design would require more effort to create the rules of physics for that world.
 In video games, game design must first determine the rules for how the world works before challenges can be created within that world for the player to overcome.

+When designing a virtual world's physics, you can start by asking these questions:

 What are the boundaries of the world?